 Hanover is a participant in an economic system that is international in scope and functions regionally to provide goods, services, and jobs to the town's residents.
-Hanover's economy is the product of centuries of free market decisions, which have resulted in a relatively stable mix of employment primarily in educational services, health care and scientific and technical services set within a regional labor market.
+Hanover's economy is the product of centuries of free market decisions, which have resulted in a relatively stable mix of employment primarily in educational services, health care, scientific and technical services, and hospitality and restaurant services set within a regional labor market.